sorin-ionescu/prezto/modules/firefox-profile/README.md

 The second setting select a compressor to be used instead of default is 'lz4 -1'.

-The last setting add fhp function to zsh-exit-hook, so the profile will be saved or archived to be more precise before the shell exit.
+The last setting add fhp function to zshexit hook, so the profile will be saved or archived to be more precise before the shell exit.

 Optimizations